Tag Archives: Dystonia

 Dyskinesia – All you need to know

-Dyskinesia is an uncontrollable spontaneous reaction.
-It can involve either one portion of your body, such as your head or an arm, or your whole body.
+Dyskinesia is an uncontrollable, spontaneous reaction.
+It can involve one portion of the body, such as the head or arm, or the whole body.

-Dyskinesia can vary from mild to extreme, and it can be very painful.
-It can make performing your everyday work challenging too.
-It may also vary in terms of frequency and time of day it occurs.
+Dyskinesia can vary from mild to extreme and can be very painful.
+It can also make performing your everyday work challenging.
+It may also vary in terms of frequency and time of day.

 If you are from Guntur and searching for a proper treatment for dyskinesia, you should visit Dr. Mohana Rao’s hospital, the best neurosurgeon in Guntur.